microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraDirSyncfeature.md

   False PasswordSync
 ```

-This command returns whether PasswordSync is enabled for the tenant (True) or disabled (False).
+This example shows if PasswordSync is enabled (True) or disabled (False) for the tenant.

+- `Feature` specifies the DirSync feature to check the status of.

 ## Parameters